New ways to develop your B2B practices in China

-The traditional way of doing Business (B2B) in China is cold calls or Exhibitions.
-The other major way of doing business in China is via ‘’Guanxi’’: have the right connections, know the right person and have to drink a lot of Baijiu, give a lot of envelopes, etc
+The traditional way of doing Business (B2B) in China is through cold calls or exhibitions.
+Another major way of doing business in China is via ‘’Guanxi’’ – having the right connections, knowing the right people drinking a lot of Baijiu.

-Well, time is changing.
-The younger generation of businessmen is less into who can drink the most and more into who can I trust the most.
-Don’t get me wrong, guanxi is still an extremely important aspect of China’s B2B-word.
+Well, times are changing.
+The younger generation of business professionals is less into who can drink the most and more into who they can trust the most.

 Business in China in the Digital Age

 With the rise of the internet and the growth of digital marketing, the practices mentioned above have become increasingly sidelined.
-Using online tools instead, looking for a more comprehensive, highly visible, online presence.
-And we understand, why would you trouble to heavily drink, travel the country to exhibit for companies that may not be worth your attention.
-Instead, Business owners, do their researches online and if you are worth their attention then maybe you’ll share some baijiu.
+Using online tools instead, and looking for a more comprehensive, highly visible, online presence.
+Business owners do their research online and if you are worth their attention then, and only then, will they invite you to share drinks.

 Changing Generations: Raise of the Millenials